 Dressage collection in the future will be based on your present ability to ride a 20-meter circle with a calm, balanced, engaged, rhythmical working trot.
 Show-jumping accuracy in the future will be based on your present ability to canter with a calm, balanced, engaged, rhythmical working canter to an obstacle.
 Shortcuts to collected trot never work; neither do shortcuts to developing your accuracy over obstacles.
 Keep the rhythm, and collection and accuracy will both follow naturally and correctly.
-(If you are not sure what your level of competence is right now, download my rider rating chart.)

 Practice REAL Cross-Country Skills

 Finally, I want to make a few comments regarding cross-country.
 It amuses me that event riders are willing to go to Germany and spend six months learning how to do dressage correctly.
 They will then spend several winters show jumping on one of the sunshine circuits, with all its attendant expense and effort.